 • The amount of food doesn’t need to be increased until around the sixth week of pregnancy.
 This is when the pups really start to grow, and your bitch will therefore also begin to gain weight.

-• The kidneys are the body’s eliminators of waste and to keep them functioning well always make sure that a good supply of fresh clean water is available for the dog to help herself.
+• The kidneys are the body’s eliminators of waste.
+To keep them functioning well always make sure that a good supply of fresh clean water is available for the dog to help herself.

-• The gestation period for a dog is 63 days but healthy pups can be delivered any time from 58 to 68 days.
-A few days before the birth the bitch may appear to be unsettled, sometimes shredding up her bedding and trying to make a nest.
+• The gestation period for a dog is 63 days but pups can be delivered any time from 58 – 68 days.
+A few days before the birth she may appear to be unsettled, sometimes shredding up her bedding and trying to make a nest.
 This is quite common and no cause for concern – a little reassurance is all that is required of you.

-• When contractions start it can be a worrying time for the owner who’s overseeing their first whelping, and the most important thing is to be calm and to try not to fuss unduly.
+• When contractions start it can be a worrying time for the owner who’s overseeing their first whelping.
+The most important thing is to be calm and to try not to fuss unduly.

-• This is the time to start giving the homoeopathic remedy Caulophyllum 30C as this helps contractions and aids the actual delivery.
+• Now it’s time to start giving the homoeopathic remedy Caulophyllum 30C as this helps contractions and aids the actual delivery.
 Keep a close eye on a bitch while she is whelping, especially if it is her first litter, but don’t interfere too much unless she appears to be in difficulties.

-If there is any sign of a problem, ring the vet for advice but remember that most bitches self-whelp successfully and all they require from you at this time is moral support and a confident and reassuring manner.
+If there is any sign of a problem, ring the vet for advice.
+Remember that most bitches self-whelp successfully and all they require from you at this time is moral support and a confident and reassuring manner.

 Find out more about Dorwest Herbs and our herbal remedies for dogs to improve their general health.
-If you have any questions about the best ways to ensure your dog gets the best diet, one of our experienced advisors would be happy to help.
+If you have any questions about your dog’s diet, one of our experienced advisors would be happy to help.
 Please get in touch on 01308 897272 or use our contact form.
 Plus, get free UK delivery on orders over £50.